A Letter To Jeremiah Tower

 There were no such shenanigans in the kitchen.
 Here, the floor and everyone on it, including Fifi, were targets of our crude humor.
 Chef Mike was a redhead with a porn star mustache and worked the sauté station with a rural stoicism.
 Dave the grill man looked like Bill Cosby but was brutally funny like Richard Pryor.
 During the slams, he’d warn, “We ain’t got no time for laughs now, you pretty white boys,” and then put his head down and turn and burn.
 I tried testing him once but the cold-blooded look he shot stopped me before I could spit my second syllable.
 It was safe to banter only after he’d announce, “damn white boy, you sure are sweet.
 I never had me a sweet white boy like you before…” Dave lived in a room upstairs.
 After clocking out on Friday nights, he’d go up and change into pressed blue jeans, a clean chef’s coat and a starched white scarf to meet his date at the bar.

 The next year I got a job at an ice cream parlor.
-Chris, the sandwich maker was dating the manager, the most beautiful girl I had ever stuttered a word to since Fifi.
+Chris, the sandwich maker, was dating the manager, the most beautiful girl I had ever stuttered a word to since Fifi.
 If I were a sandwich maker, I reasoned, I too would have a beautiful girlfriend.
-There was power in the sandwich, but I was elbow deep in tubs of ice cream scooping and scooping while customers watched, licking their lips.
-My arm would come up all sticky with Rocky Road and whatnot.
+There was power in the sandwich, but I was elbow deep in tubs of ice cream while customers watched, licking their lips.
 The gig ended when I filled a paper cup with vanilla ice cream and milk and placed it in the milkshake maker incorrectly.
 The blade ripped through the cup and sprayed the five people leaning up against the counter.

 I wasn’t from Pennsylvania, so when my stepdad died I returned to California with my mom and finished high school where I had started it, in Los Gatos.
-I moved to Sonora for college and found a kitchen to wash dishes in.
-College didn’t pan out so I moved up to June Lake to be a ski bum.
-I got a night job at a hotel trading shifts at the sink with a guitarist whose dad invented the microwave oven.
+I moved near Sonora for higher education and found a kitchen to wash dishes in.
+Junior college got me a certificate but I needed a job, so I moved up to June Lake to be a ski bum.
+I picked up a night job at a hotel trading shifts at the sink with a guitarist whose dad invented the microwave oven.
 Scott, the head cook, was fat and greasy and lived in a windowless room downstairs with nothing but a bong for furniture.
 He had two pit bulls that devoured the interior of his 69 Impala, where they lived.
-The seats were nothing but springs.
-Even the dashboard had a bite taken out of it.
-But Scott taught me how to flip an omelet.
+Scott taught me how to flip an omelet.

-I got lonely in the mountains living by myself in a trailer.
-If I had got the summer job as cook on the frontier pack train taking tourists up the Sierras on horseback, no telling how my life would have ended up.
-But I moved to Aptos and got a job in Los Gatos at the Broken Egg omelet house.
+I might have stayed in June lake living alone in a trailer if I had landed the summer job cooking on a pack train taking tourists up the Sierras.
+Instead, I packed my Bug and moved to Aptos where I thought I'd have better luck with the girls.
+I got a job in Los Gatos and put my egg flipping skills to work at the Broken Egg omelet house.
 The restaurant was busier than it deserved.
-The owner Wayne was wound as tight as the rubber band on a balsa wood airplane right before it snaps.
-His head was like a big toe, covered in thin, receding chestnut hair, and divided in half by a wispy mustache.
-He loved to show off how fast he could chop stuff with his knife while his eyes spun like dynamos.
+The owner Wayne had a head like a big toe divided in half by a wispy brown mustache.
+He was wound as tight as the rubber band on a balsa wood airplane right before it snaps and loved to show off how fast he could chop stuff with his knife while his eyes spun like dynamos.

 I could flip an omelet alright at home, but during a rush with four pans going at once, I was mister meltdown.
 Heaven forbid Wayne was ever around during the rush.
 It was an open kitchen, so when he went off, and he always went off, everyone one could hear and see who his anger was directed at.
 It was always me.